aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/trendline/_index.md

 ```

 Returns or sets the period for the moving-average trendline.

+**Remarks**

 This value should be between 2 and 255.
 And it must be less than the number of the chart points in the series

 **Returns:**
 int